 Minimization with respect to the probability distribution $p$, for the frequency sampling, implies that the minimal rate constant $C_{p_*}(f) = \min_{p}C_p(f)$ is obtained for the optimal distribution

 as shown in Section \ref{sec_opt_p}.
-In Section \ref{resamp_sec} we formulate a resampling method that picks independent frequency samples, with replacement, from the distribution
+Section \ref{resamp_sec} formulates a resampling method that picks independent frequency samples, with replacement, from the distribution

 using a certain cutoff $\epsilon$ for the amplitudes.
-In addition we sample cut frequencies with a certain small proportion $q_\epsilon$.
+In addition, cut frequencies are sampled with a certain small proportion $q_\epsilon$.
 The cutoff $\epsilon$ and proportion $q_\epsilon$ depend on the number of nodes $K$ and the amount of data $J$.